-Entity path data, Holds the complete (relative) path of the Entity as a UTF16 encoded string, without trailing null. variable length.
+Entity path data, variable length.
+Holds the complete (relative) path of the Entity as a UTF16 encoded string, without trailing null.
 The path separator must be a forward slash ("/"), even on systems which use a different path separator, e.g. Windows.

-Entity type, 1 • 0x00 for directories (instructs the client to recursively create the directory specified in Entity path data).
+• 0x00 for directories (instructs the client to recursively create the directory specified in Entity path data).